The Value of Interaction in Data Intelligence: Measuring Cost-Benefit Empirically

-The reason that we use $\mathcal{H}(\mathbb{A}_\text{act,3})$ to compute alphabet compression in Eq.\,(\ref{eq:Study}) is based on an assumption that the empirical study simulates a relatively consistent decision process performed by either an individual or an organized team.
-Repeated measures of each participant are either aggregated first to yield a quasi-consistent measure or fused into the overall statistical measure involving all participants.
-One should only use $\mathcal{H}(\mathbb{A}_\text{act,4})$ instead of $\mathcal{H}(\mathbb{A}_\text{act,3})$ when (i) the empirical study is to simulate a random decision process by a team where each time a member is arbitrarily chosen to make a decision, or (ii) to simulates a relatively inconsistent decision process by an individual and the probability distribution of $\mathbb{A}_\text{act,4}$ is calculated based on the repeated measures obtained from just one participant.
+The method of repeated measures is typically for dealing with difficulties in capturing definite inputs from each participant.
+The repeated measures for each participant are either aggregated first to yield a quasi-consistent measure or fused into the overall statistical measure involving all participants.
+As long as repeated measures are used for addressing such difficulties, one should still use Eq.\,\ref{eq:Study}.
+Only in a rare scenario where repeated measures are used to simulates an inconsistent decision process by an individual and the probability distribution of $\mathbb{A}_\text{act,4}$ is calculated based on the repeated measures obtained from just one participant, one can use $\mathcal{H}(\mathbb{A}_\text{act,4})$ instead of $\mathcal{H}(\mathbb{A}_\text{act,3})$ in Eq.\,\ref{eq:Study}.